101 Cooking For Two

 Ham and bean soup in a ladle.

-• If you have time, refrigerate overnight and scrape the fat off the top the next day before reheating.
+• Serve hot, or refrigerate overnight and skim the fat off the top before reheating.

 Ham and Bean Soup on a spoon.